Skip to content

 typescript

-@Aspect.middlewareGlobal('demo-student:logger', { prefix: 'elapsed' })
+@Aspect.middlewareGlobal('training-student:logger', { prefix: 'elapsed' })

 Representative built-in usage